TousenKaname/TousenKaname.github.io/_pages/about.md

 <span class='anchor' id='-lwzl'></span>

 # 🔥 News
-- I'm seeking a PhD advisor, as I'm eager to continue working in the field of CV or LLM.
+- I'm seeking a PhD supervisor, as I'm eager to continue working in the field of CV or LLM.

 # 📝 Publications